What are we even doing here?!

 Who am I?

-I’m a product development specialist on casual hiatus, but seizing the chance to do stuff I’d probably never get the opportunity to at a real job.
+I’m a product development specialist on partial hiatus, but seizing the chance to do stuff I’d probably never get the opportunity to at a real job.
 I live in North Carolina by way of Chicago.
 I started my career as a Toy Designer at Rehkemper ID, then moved into product design & engineering at Insight Product Development, and finally moved out here to help start Enventys which later created Everyday Edisons- the website & TV show.
 My personal company is Caliber Design Center, but that’s a whole other website (that really needs an update!)
 But if you’re wondering why I have all these exotic machines, materials, and mechanisms lying around the house– that’s why.

 An introduction to our chief scientist, Delilah.